Columbus Truck Accident Attorney

 Who Is Legally Liable for Truck Accidents?

 Multiple parties are involved in the trucking industry, any of which may be responsible for a truck accident.
-Bridger Law Group can investigate to determine if any of the following parties may bear liability for your injuries:
+Bridger Law Group can investigate to determine if any of the following parties may bear liability for your injuries after a truck collision:

-- Truck drivers – Truck drivers may violate hours of service rules and drive while drowsy.
+- Truck drivers – A truck driver may violate hours of service rules and drive while drowsy.
 They may overcorrect or speed.
 Any slight error can result in a devastating crash that injures innocent motorists.

 - Trucking companies – Truck companies are responsible for the negligence of their drivers.
 They can also be negligent through their own actions, such as hiring unqualified drivers, encouraging drivers to violate hours of service rules or other state or federal regulations, failing to keep their trucks in good condition, or skipping mandatory inspections.